 The IRS Data Retrieval Tool (DRT) is the best way to complete the verification process.
 It transfers the required financial values (ex: AGI, tax paid, exemptions, etc.) from your federal tax return to your FAFSA.
-Get step-by-step help with video or pdf.
+See the Helpful Tools section on our FAFSA page.

-Tax Return Transcript, 2017 or 2018: available online (in real time) or have it mailed to you.
+Tax Return Transcript (TRT) : available online in real time or have it mailed to you.
 Both available from here.
 We recommend the option to “Get Transcript Online” (access in 10-20 minutes) if you are able.

 Here you will see what steps you may need to take once you decide to enroll at the College, including: